A Room with a View (1985 film): Plot

-In 1907, a young Englishwoman, Lucy Honeychurch (Helena Bonham Carter), and her spinster cousin and chaperone, Charlotte Bartlett (Maggie Smith), stay at the Pensione Bertolini while on holiday in Florence.
-They are disappointed their rooms lack a view of the River Arno as promised.
-At dinner, they meet other English guests: the Reverend Mr Beebe (Simon Callow), two elderly spinster sisters, the Misses Alan (Fabia Drake and Joan Henley), romance author Eleanor Lavish (Judi Dench), and the freethinking Mr. Emerson (Denholm Elliott) and his quiet, handsome son, George (Julian Sands).
+In 1907 a young Englishwoman, Lucy Honeychurch, and her much older cousin and chaperone, Charlotte Bartlett, stay at the Pensione Bertolini while on holiday in Florence.
+They are disappointed that their rooms lack a view of the River Arno as promised.
+At dinner they meet other English guests: the Reverend Mr. Beebe; two elderly spinster sisters, the Misses Alan; romance author Eleanor Lavish; the freethinking Mr. Emerson; and his quiet, handsome son George.

-Learning about Charlotte and Lucy's view predicament, Mr. Emerson and George offer to exchange rooms, though Charlotte considers the suggestion indelicate.
-Mr Beebe mediates, and the switch is made.
+Learning about Charlotte and Lucy's disappointment at not having a view of the river, Mr. Emerson and George offer to exchange rooms, though Charlotte considers the suggestion indelicate.
+Mr. Beebe mediates and the switch is made.
 While touring the Piazza della Signoria the next day, Lucy witnesses a local man being brutally stabbed and killed.
 She faints but George Emerson appears and comes to her aid.
-When Lucy has recovered, the two have a brief, but unchaperoned discussion before returning to the pensione.
+When Lucy has recovered, the two have a brief but unchaperoned discussion before returning to the pensione.

-Later, Charlotte, Lucy, and the Emersons join other British tourists for a day trip to the Fiesole countryside.
-On the way, the carriage driver canoodles with his girlfriend sitting beside him, much to Charlotte Bartlett’s shock.
-The girlfriend is asked to get off the carriage in the middle of the countryside to avoid further canoodling.
-Wishing to engage in gossip unsuitable for Lucy, Charlotte Bartlett and Miss Lavish encourage her to go for a walk and Lucy goes looking for Mr. Beebe.
-Instead, the Italian driver, possibly in revenge for the episode with his girlfriend earlier, leads her to where George Emerson is admiring the view from a hillside.
+Later Charlotte, Lucy and the Emersons join other British tourists for a day trip to the Fiesole countryside.
+The carriage driver canoodles with his girlfriend, sitting beside him, which upsets Reverend Eager, who insists the girlfriend get off the carriage in the middle of the countryside.
+Wishing to engage in gossip unsuitable for Lucy, Charlotte and Miss Lavish encourage her to go for a walk; Lucy goes looking for Mr. Beebe.
+The Italian driver, possibly misunderstanding Lucy's awkward Italian or possibly mischievously playing Cupid, instead leads her to where George Emerson is admiring the view from a hillside.
 Seeing Lucy across a poppy field, he suddenly embraces and passionately kisses her.
 Charlotte appears and intervenes.
 Worried that Lucy's mother will consider her an inadequate chaperone, Charlotte swears Lucy to secrecy and cuts their trip short.